riegie/pyapns-2/README.md

+# PyAPNs

-# PyAPNs a Python library for Apple Push Notifications
+A Python library for Apple Push Notifications

 ## Introduction